Doctoral Research Grants

 - Applicant must be a current PhD student at an accredited university in good academic standing.

-- Applicant must have a minimum TOEFL score of 600 or IELTS score of 6.5 if English is a secondary language.
+- Applicant must have a minimum TOEFL iBT score of 85 or IELTS score of 6.5 if English is a secondary language.

 - Applicant must have all PhD coursework completed and be ready to conduct the field research component of his/her dissertation.